ryan-k-miller/ryan-k-miller.github.io/ml.md

 The clustering algorithms are used to segment the RGB values of an image.
 The artificial neural network is trained and tested on the MNIST dataset.

-For the Jupyter Notebooks, you can see the example and the comparison here on Github.
-For the python scripts, you can run the examples by downloading the scripts and running them in your preferred IDE or through the command line.
+For the Jupyter Notebooks, you can see the comparison here on Github.
+For the python scripts, you can download and them in your preferred IDE or through the command line.